dennisjhsu/ribosome_profiling_wu/README.md

   --stdout sample_umi.fastq.gz
 ```

+Please note that the above barcode pattern was specific to our experimental design, but may need to be modified based on how barcodes are introduced in your own protocols.

 ### 5. rRNA filtering

 Remove ribosomal RNA reads using STAR aligned to the complete ribosomal repeating unit.
 Retain unmapped reads (non-rRNA):